AlexL094/VS_Kennzeichen/simple-frontend/README.md

-# Example Book Webpage 📚 📚
+# Kennzeichen Webseite

-Uses GET /Ortskennung from backend service to display all currently saved books on a plain webpage
+Uses GET /Ortskennung from backend service to display all currently saved Ortskennung a plain webpage

 ### Run `npm run start` to start frontend server